Yes, a Waterpik water flosser can be used to help treat tonsil stones.

 The most basic mouthwash you could use is a warm salty mouthwash – place a spoonful of salt into a mug of warm (but not hot) water, and gargle this for a minute before spitting out.

-His company produce a Deluxe Starter Kit, which although not specifically for tonsil stones gives you a lot of what you need to take preventative steps.
+His company produces a Deluxe Starter Kit, which although not specifically for tonsil stones gives you a lot of what you need to take preventative steps.

 The kit contains: